Brachial plexus neuropathy (BPN) occurs when nerves in your upper

 - diminished reflexes in the arm

-- muscle wasting or atrophy (decreased size or strength)
+- muscle wasting or atrophy (decreased muscle size

-Your physician will also focus on obtaining a detailed medical history to determine the cause of BPN.
+Your doctor will ask you for a detailed medical history to find the

-Your doctor may order certain tests to diagnose the condition.
-These tests may include:
+They may order certain tests to diagnose the condition.
+These can

 - blood tests